Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Chicken Soup for the Soul Large Breed Chicken

-Calories: 374 kcal per cup
+Calories:374 kcal per cup

 Next on our list is Chicken Soup for the Soul Large Breed Dry Dog Food.
 It stands to reason that if chicken soup is good for humans, it should be good for pets as well, right?
 This kibble is affordable for almost any budget and contains probiotics for digestion.
 In addition, the ingredients of this food are high-quality, so it easily helps your dog maintain a healthy weight.
+It has been reported that some dogs don’t like the taste of this kibble and refuse to eat it.
+One of the main issues with this kibble is that it contains nothing to support joint health.
+Some users also reported that the kibble recipe had changed since the last time they purchased a bag for their Cane Corso.

 Pros